DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-Now, all is set to add custom markup to the `toolbarContent` template.
+Next, add custom markup to the `toolbarContent` template.
 To display a select box, add the [Select](https://material-ui.com/demos/selects/) component to the template.

 ```jsx
 ...